mattheww/gomill/gomill_docs/competitions.rst

 Startup checks
 ^^^^^^^^^^^^^^

-Whenever the ringmaster starts a run, before starting any games, it launches an instance of each engine that will be required for the run and checks that it operates reasonably.
+When the ringmaster starts a run, before starting any games, it launches an instance of each engine that will be required for the run and checks that it operates reasonably.

 If any engine fails the checks, the run is cancelled.
 The standard error stream from the engines is suppressed for these automatic startup checks.